r/NoStupidQuestions Subreddit Stats and Best Posting Times

 r/NoStupidQuestions Engagement Analysis

-r/NoStupidQuestions shows typical engagement for a community of this scale, with an average of 613.3 upvotes per post across its 6,983,133 members.
-The community is highly discussion-oriented, with a comment-to-upvote ratio of 0.53.
-To reach the Hot section of r/NoStupidQuestions, posts typically need at least 20 upvotes, reflecting the community's activity level.
+r/NoStupidQuestions shows moderate engagement relative to its size, with an average of 1522.5 upvotes per post across its 7,127,632 members.
+The community is moderately discussion-oriented, with a comment-to-upvote ratio of 0.36.
+To reach the Hot section of r/NoStupidQuestions, posts typically need at least 25 upvotes, reflecting the community's activity level.

 r/NoStupidQuestions Posting Patterns Analysis